walles/catiplicator/README.md

 ## TODO Misc
 * Ensure we're made for tablets according to Google Play
-* Brighten up the feature graphics and publish it on Google Play
-* Colorize the feature graphics
 * Add meow sound effect when starting a new level
 * Show progress bar during the level
 * Set up CI on pushes, running at least the JUnit tests